MJBeltran13/BUCO_PI/2_examples/2_Agri-Aqua_Application/README.md

-# Project 1: Smart Home Application
+# Project 2: Agri-Aqua Application

 ## How to Use

-To use the Smart Home Application, follow these steps:

 1. **Hardware Setup**:
    - Ensure you have the BUCO PI circuit board and necessary sensors/devices connected to your Arduino.